How to talk to your children about COVID-19 vaccines

 Are vaccines safe?

 Yes, vaccines are very safe.
 Millions of children (and adults!) get vaccinated every year, which helps protect them from lots of diseases.
-And so far, millions of children have already safely received the COVID-19 vaccine.

 I’m scared of shots!
 Do I have to get one?

 I understand how you’re feeling, but here’s the thing: It’ll be over in the blink of an eye!
 You’ll feel a quick pinch and then all done, just like you did for other vaccines.
-When and if it’s time for children to be vaccinated, we’ll practice what it’s like at home before we go to your appointment.
+When it’s time to be vaccinated, we’ll practice what it’s like at home before we go to your appointment.
 That way, you’ll know exactly what to expect and we can plan something nice afterwards to celebrate!

 Will I feel sick after getting the vaccine?